carolinamattsson/local-connectivity-structure/README.md

 ### Degree-preserving randomization

 In less contrived scenarios, the comparison to random expectation is key to identifying local connectivity structure because spectral bipartivity is defined as a ratio and the denominator of this ratio is strongly affected by the number of edges in the network.
 Degree-preserving randomization serves as a way to “center” the scale such that remaining differences reflect local connectivity structure.
-We use a version of this called random pairwise rewiring, wherein pairs of edges are selected and an end point of each edge are swapped (see: Hanhijarvi et al., 2009, Figure 1(a)).
-Our implementation also guarantees that the randomized network remains simple by following through with a rewire only so long as it will not introduce self-loops or multi-edges; randomization continues until 10·m pairs of links have been rewired, where m is the number of simple edges.
+We use random pairwise rewiring and our implementation guarantees that the randomized network remains simple by following through with a rewire only so long as it will not introduce self-loops or multi-edges; randomization continues until 10·m pairs of links have been rewired, where m is the number of simple edges.

 ### Statistical testing